manic-3dprint/Internet-of-Things-with-ESP32/README.md

 * Connect to Wi-Fi and Bluetooth for local network communication
 * Connect cloud platforms through different IoT messaging protocols
 * Integrate ESP32 with third-party services such as voice assistants and IFTTT

-If you feel this book is for you, get your [copy](https://www.amazon.com/dp/1838641165) today!

 <a href="https://www.packtpub.com/?utm_source=github&utm_medium=banner&utm_campaign=GitHubBanner"><img src="https://raw.githubusercontent.com/PacktPublishing/GitHub/master/GitHub.png" alt="https://www.packtpub.com/" border="5" /></a>